-In addition, an investment in the fixed rate Preferred Shares, or in the floating rate Preferred Shares, as the case may be, may become an investment in floating rate Preferred Shares, or in fixed rate Preferred Shares, respectively, without the consent of the holder in the event of an automatic conversion in the circumstances described in the Short Form Prospectuses under which the Preferred Shares were sold.
-Upon the automatic conversion of the fixed rate Preferred Shares into floating rate Preferred Shares, the dividend rate on the floating rate Preferred Shares will be a floating rate that is adjusted quarterly by reference to the T-Bill Rate which may vary from time to time while, upon the automatic conversion of the floating rate Preferred Shares into fixed rate Preferred Shares, the dividend rate on the fixed rate Preferred Shares will be, for each five-year period, a fixed rate that is determined by reference to the Government of Canada Yield on the 30th day prior to the first day of each such five-year period.
-In addition, holders may be prevented from converting their fixed rate Preferred Shares into floating rate Preferred Shares, and vice versa, in certain circumstances.
+An investment in the fixed rate preferred shares, or in the floating rate Preferred Shares, as the case may be, may become an investment in floating rate preferred shares, or in fixed rate preferred shares, respectively, without the consent of the holder in the event of an automatic conversion in the circumstances described in the Short Form Prospectuses under which the preferred shares were sold.
+Upon the automatic conversion of the fixed rate preferred shares into floating rate preferred shares, the dividend rate on the floating rate preferred shares will be a floating rate that is adjusted quarterly by reference to the T-Bill Rate which may vary from time to time while, upon the automatic conversion of the floating rate preferred shares into fixed rate preferred shares, the dividend rate on the fixed rate preferred shares will be, for each five-year period, a fixed rate that is determined by reference to the Government of Canada Yield on the 30th day prior to the first day of each such five-year period.
+In addition, holders may be prevented from converting their fixed rate preferred shares into floating rate preferred shares, and vice versa, in certain circumstances.

-12. Dividends Declared at the Board's Discretion
+12. Dividends declared at the Board's discretion

-Holders of the Preferred Shares do not have a right to dividends on such shares unless declared by the Board of Directors of the Company.
-The declaration of dividends is in the discretion of the Board of Directors even if the Company has sufficient funds, net of its liabilities, to pay such dividends.
+Holders of the preferred shares do not have a right to dividends on such shares unless declared by the Board of Directors of the Company.
+The declaration of dividends is at the discretion of the Board of Directors even if the Company has sufficient funds, net of its liabilities, to pay such dividends.

 The Company may not declare or pay a dividend if there are reasonable grounds for believing that (i) the Company is unable to pay its debts as they become due in the ordinary course of its business, or (ii) the payment of the dividend would render the Company unable to pay its debts as they become due in the ordinary course of its business.
-Debts of the Company will include those arising in the course of its business, indebtedness, including inter-company debt, and amounts, if any, that are owing by the Company under guarantees in respect of which a demand for payment has been made.
+Debts of the Company will include those arising in the course of its business, indebtedness, including inter-company debt, and amounts, if any, that are owed by the Company under guarantees in respect of which a demand for payment has been made.